Lucy Ella Moten

 Lucy Ella Moten (c.
 1851 – August 24, 1933) was an American educator and medical doctor.
-A principal of The Miner School (now known as University of the District of Columbia from 1883 to 1920, she was responsible for training many of the teachers in Washington, D.C.
-African-American schools during that period.
+A principal of The Miner School (now known as University of the District of Columbia).
+From 1883 to 1920, she was responsible for training many of the teachers in Washington, D.C.
+African-American schools.

 Early life

 Moten was born a free woman in Fauquier County, Virginia.
 Her mother, Julija (Withers) Moten, and her father, Benjamin Moten, were free African Americans.
 Her family moved to Washington D.C. in part to help further her education at tuition and public schools open to African Americans in Washington.
 Washington's public schools remained segregated until 1954.

 Education

 Moten attended Howard University for two years and then enrolled at the State Normal School in Salem, Massachusetts, graduating in 1875.
 In 1883 she graduated from Spencerian Business College.
 She received an M.D. from the Howard University Medical College in 1897.
 She studied education at New York University at the graduate level.